untsamphan/cra-ts-monorepo-example/README.md

 1. Make the CRA app use the new local packages [commit](https://github.com/untsamphan/cra-ts-monorepo-example/commit/20ecb7ab2add90030d69701a7a62d4f58e7db7c1).
 Now the CRA app will tsc compile correctly (because we have index.ts at mymain root).
 But when `yarn start` it'll fail in browser because mymain isn't built.
 To fix this we can tsc in mymain to build the package and the app will run successfully.
 However, when we `go to definition` to a symbol in mymain, it'll goto a .d.ts.

-1. To achive goal #3, we configure tsconfig.json `baseUrl` to directly reference local packages.
+1. To achieve goal #3, we configure tsconfig.json `baseUrl` to directly reference local packages.
 Since webpack won't bundle code outside `webapp/src`, and jest won't find the packages, we have to eject to configure them. [commit](https://github.com/untsamphan/cra-ts-monorepo-example/commit/00980f8b5dc6e8dc116ba600cfc7f61d996a049c)

 1. Simple webpack config hack to allow it to bundle code outside `webpack/src`.
 This to achieve goal #3. [commit](https://github.com/untsamphan/cra-ts-monorepo-example/commit/284fa7eff600a7a2b1bd287db848bddff7de346a).
 Don't forget to delete `build` in local packages, because otherwise everyone will use `build/index.*` (per NPM spec) instead of `index.ts` at the local package root (a TS-specific behavior).